The Events and Activities Policy can be located at https://www.colorado.edu/policies/events-and-activities-policy.

-CU-affiliates reserving space(s) on campus are required to use the campus approved event management form (Appendix A), and any additional documents for review by university health, safety, and facilities managers.
-The campus approved event management form shall be used as required by the Events and Activities Policy. https://www.colorado.edu/policies/events-and-activities-policy
+Anyone reserving space(s) on campus may be required to submit the EMF and any additional documents for review by university health, safety, and facilities managers and/or a reservation in the Events Management System (EMS).
+The campus approved/endorsed event management form (EMF) shall be used as required by the Events and Activities Policy (https://www.colorado.edu/policies/events-and-activities-policy) and as outlined:

-The campus approved event management form and any additional documents encompass essential information needed for university health, safety, and facilities managers, or their designee(s) to determine campus academic impacts, student health and wellness needs, research implications and furtherance of the university’s mission.
+The EMF and any additional documents encompass essential information needed for university health, safety, and facilities managers, or their designee(s) to determine campus academic impacts, student health and wellness needs, research implications and furtherance of the university’s mission.

 University health, safety, and facilities managers consist of select campus departments and their representatives who serve to ensure the health and safety of the campus community and security of CU Boulder’s property.

-University health, safety, and facilities managers reviewing the submitted event management form will vary depending on the areas of impact to campus, details of the event, and services required.
+University health, safety, and facilities managers reviewing the submitted EMF will vary depending on the areas of impact to campus, details of the event, and services required.

-The following departments and/or units listed below are representative of stakeholders across campus who will review the submitted campus approved event management form.
+The following departments and/or units listed below are representative of stakeholders across campus who will review the submitted EMF.
 They are: